 Cryoneurolysis (Nerve Freezing) Specialist in Tampa, FL

-It is a specialized technique for providing long-term pain relief as the application of COLD to nerves, that creates a conduction block, similar to the effect of local anesthetics.
-Long-term pain relief from nerve freezing occurs because ice crystals create anatomical changes in the nerve to provide a conduction block of pain.
+It is a specialized technique for providing long-term pain relief as application of COLD to nerves, creates a conduction block, similar to the effect of local anesthetics.
+Long-term pain relief from nerve freezing occurs because ice crystals create anatomical changes in the nerve to block conduction of nerve signals.

 This is an office procedure where the doctor would identify the nerve using an ultrasound, then numb the skin with lidocaine before doing the procedure.
 The target nerve is if frozen at -126 Fahrenheit for 106 seconds.